JamieBort/Portfolio-Website/Revamp2023.md

         - Same item(s) as laptop above.
       - Focus/visual look for
         - Same item(s) as laptop above.

+  - Each time an accessibility change is made, not just during this iteration in this branch, solicit feedback from an accessibility expert.

+  - The next time I address (read: improve the accessibility) of my website, incorporate the changes found in this [5 Accessibility Quick Wins You Can Implement Today](https://css-tricks.com/5-accessibility-quick-wins-you-can-implement-today/) css-tricks\.com article by Daniel Yuschick on Feb 23, 2022.

 - Other tasks to address; in a different branch.: